Fixed Point Explainability: Abstract

 \section{Abstract}

 This paper introduces a formal notion of fixed point explanations, inspired by the “why regress” principle, to assess, through recursive applications, the stability of the interplay between a model and its explainer.
 Fixed point explanations satisfy properties like minimality, stability, and faithfulness, revealing hidden model behaviours and explanatory weaknesses.
-We define convergence conditions for several classes of explainers, from feature-based to mechanistic tools like Sparse AutoEncoders, and we report quantitative and qualitative results.\footnote{The code to replicate \textbf{all} the experiments in the paper is available here: \url{https://github.com/EmanueleLM/fixed-point-explainability}.}
+We define convergence conditions for several classes of explainers, from feature-based to mechanistic tools like Sparse AutoEncoders, and we report quantitative and qualitative results for several datasets and models, including LLMs such as Llama-3.3-70B.\footnote{The code to replicate \textbf{all} the experiments in the paper is available here: \url{https://github.com/EmanueleLM/fixed-point-explainability}.}